 Oh what, Friday again?
 Well then you will get the next Sir Apfelot newsreel with this blog entry.
-This time it's about the Apple and tech news that caught my eye in calendar week 33 of 2019.
-This week's features include: Telegram update, US Navy, vacation photos as hostages, Day Zero and water, Deliveroo in Germany, another tumblr sale, MacBook models on the plane and more.
-And here are a few more affiliate tips for financing the blog: Gaming sale at Cyberport / DJI Osmo Mobile 3 gimbal.
+This time it's about the Apple and tech news that particularly caught my eye in calendar week 33 of 2019.
+This week includes: Telegram-Update, US Navy, vacation photos as hostages, Day Zero and water, Deliveroo in Germany, tumblr resale, MacBook mockups on the plane and more.
+And here are some affiliate tips for financing the blog: Gaming sale at Cyberport / DJI Osmo Mobile 3 gimbal.

 Messenger Telegram has received a function update on iOS.
 For example, you can now switch the messaging service on the Apple iPhone to dark mode, i.e. display the user interface dark.
 Messages can now also be sent in such a way that the recipient does not hear a warning tone, which is useful at bedtime.
 The "slow mode" limits the frequency in which group members can send messages in group chats, which prevents spam.
 In addition, there is the individual color adjustment of the dark mode, titles for group admins, settings for loop stickers and more.
 Details have 9to5Mac (English) and Mobile Geeks (German) listed.